PrioritySoftware/PrioritySoftware.github.io/index.md

 ---
 class: main_page
 ---
-# Welcome to Priority Mobile
+# Welcome to Priority Web SDK

-Priority presents a javascript based API that comunicates with : Forms,Procedures and more.
+Priority Software is proud to present a javascript based Web SDK that communicates with **Priority** Forms, Procedures and more.

-We also offer a source code of a template application that uses Typescript,Angular2 and Ionic2.
+In addition to the SDK reference, we've also included a tutorial to help you get started and demonstrate how it all meshes together.

-And of course, a tutorial to explain how it all works together :)
+We also offer source code for a template application that uses Typescript, Angular2 and Ionic2.

 [API](./api)
 [Tutorial](./tutorial)